mkropat/mkropat.github.io/_posts/2019-08-31-install-lineageos-16-on-oneplus-6.md

 1. Press __Reboot__
 1. Press __System__

-If it prompts you to install the TWRP app, you can install it if you want to, but I usually choose __Do Not Install__.
+If it prompts you to install the TWRP app, I recommend selecting __Do Not Install__.
+In theory it should be fine to install it, however a reader reported to me that when they tried it caused LineageOS to fail to boot.
+YMMV.

 ![screenshot](/assets/install-lineageos-16-on-oneplus-6/step-15-screenshot.jpg)